thomasneirynck/elastic-stack-testing/playbooks/monitoring/README.md

 1. Install Elasticsearch
 1. Install product
-1. Enable legacy collection
+1. Enable legacy collection (or internal collection in the case of Beats)
 1. Run the product for 30 seconds to collect monitoring data and index it into the Monitoring index for that product
 1. Stop the product
 1. Download sample documents from the product's Monitoring index
-1. Disable legacy collection
+1. Disable legacy collection (or internal collection in the case of Beats)
 1. Install Metricbeat
 1. Enable Metricbeat collection for the product
 1. Start the product